Skip to content

 2. It takes all decisions.

-3. It controls all the units of computer.
+3. It controls all the units of the computer.

 Computer System Architecture engineering subjects Computer System Architectureengineering subjects